 • California Student Teacher Support Grant Program: Assembly Bill 238 (Muratsuchi) expresses the intent of the Legislature, to improve teacher retention and recruitment in California's public school system, to create a grant program to compensate student teachers to help alleviate financial stress at an important time in the teacher preparation process.
-In addition, the bill would, contingent upon an appropriation of one-time funding, establish the California Student Teacher Support Grant Program, under the administration of the Commission on Teacher Credentialing (CTC), to award grants of an unspecified amount to teaching credential candidates to compensate them while they perform the required 600 hours of student teaching.
+In addition, the bill would, contingent upon an appropriation of onetime funding, establish the California Student Teacher Support Grant Program, under the administration of the Commission on Teacher Credentialing (CTC), to award grants of an unspecified amount to teaching credential candidates to compensate them while they perform the required 600 hours of student teaching.
 Finally, the bill would require that stipends for each student teacher to be equal to the daily substitute teacher pay rate.

-Current Status: AB 238 passed out of the Assembly Appropriations Committee on May 18, 2023 on a 15-0-1 vote.
-Subsequently, the bill passed off of the Assembly Floor on May 25, 2023 on a 78-0-2 vote.
-The bill now moves to the Senate.
+Current Status: AB 238 passed out of the Assembly Education Committee on April 12, 2023 on a consent vote.
+Subsequently, the bill was placed on the Assembly Appropriations Committee Suspense File on May 3, 2023.

-• Teacher Credentialing Task Force: Assembly Bill 672 (Jackson) would require the Commission on Teacher Credentialing (CTC) to convene a Teacher Credentialing Task Force by March 1, 2024 comprised of teacher educators from each segment of the higher education system, students in teacher credentialing programs, organizations representing university faculty, teachers and administrators, to examine, among other things, the available research on the factors that enable and constrain recruitment, credentialing and retention of a diverse teaching workforce and the experiences of student candidates in various credentialing pathways, and to report to the appropriate committees of the Legislature on or before March 1, 2027 on any recommendations based on those findings for increasing the number and diversity of qualified teachers in California.
+• Teacher Credentialing Task Force: Assembly Bill 672 (Jackson) would require the Commission on Teacher Credentialing (CTC) to convene a Teacher Credentialing Task Force by March 1, 2024 comprised of teacher educators from each segment of the higher education system, students in teacher credentialing programs, organizations representing university faculty, teachers and administrators, to examine, among other things, the available research on the factors that enable and constrain recruitment, credentialing and retention of a diverse teaching workforce and the experiences of student candidates in various credentialing pathways, and to report to the appropriate committees of the

+Legislature on or before March 1, 2027 on any recommendations based on those findings for increasing the number of, and diversity of, qualified teachers in California.

-Current Status: AB 672 passed out of the Assembly Appropriations Committee on May 18, 2023 on a 15-0-1 vote.
-The bill now moves to the Assembly Floor.
+Current Status: AB 672 passed out of the Assembly Education Committee on April 12, 2023 on a 7-0 vote.
+Subsequently, the bill was placed on the Assembly Appropriations Committee Suspense File on May 3, 2023.

-• Parental Leave for California State University (CSU) Employees: Assembly Bill 1123 (Addis and Cervantes) would require the CSU to provide one semester of paid parental leave to employees, as defined in subdivision (e) of Section 3562 of the Government Code, in each one-year period.
+• Parental Leave for California State University (CSU) Employees: Assembly Bill 1123 (Addis and Cervantes) This bill would require the CSU to provide one semester of paid parental leave to employees, as defined in subdivision (e) of Section 3562 of the Government Code, in each one-year period.
 Such leave would be taken consecutively, unless mutually agreed upon otherwise by the employee and the appropriate administrator.
 Such leave would be charged only for workdays in such a period of time and may be used for reasons of the birth of a child of the employee or the placement of a child with an employee in connection with the adoption or foster care of the child by the employee.

-Current Status: AB 1123 passed out of the Assembly Appropriations Committee on May 18, 2023 on a 11-3-2 vote.
-The bill now moves to the Assembly Floor.
+Current Status: AB 1123 passed out of the Assembly Higher Education Committee on April 11, 2023 on a 9-2-1 vote.
+Subsequently, the bill was placed on the Assembly Appropriations Committee Suspense File on April 26, 2023.

-• Ethnic Studies Credentialing Task Force: Assembly Bill 1255 (Carrillo) would require the Commission on Teacher Credentialing (CTC) to convene a statewide Task Force beginning March 1, 2024 comprised of the major stakeholder groups to develop recommendations for the creation of a single-subject Ethnic Studies credential for teachers.
+• Ethnic Studies Credentialing Task Force: Assembly Bill 1255 (Carrillo) This bill would require the Commission on Teacher Credentialing (CTC) to convene a statewide Task Force beginning March 1, 2024 comprised of the major stakeholder groups to develop recommendations for the creation of a single-subject Ethnic Studies credential for teachers.
 The Task Force would be required to issue a report on the requirements for the development of a single-subject Ethnic Studies credential by September 2024 to be submitted to the Commission on Teacher Credentialing and the Legislature.
 Finally, the bill would require the Commission on Teacher Credentialing to begin the development of the single-subject Ethnic Studies credential by January 1, 2025.